Bust of the Saviour

 The Bust of the Saviour (Salvator Mundi) is the last sculpture created by baroque artist Gian Lorenzo Bernini, who died from the after-effects of a stroke, when the artist was 81 years old.
 He left the sculpture in his will to his friend and patron queen Christina of Sweden.
-Considered lost and "rediscovered" in 2001, by Francesco Petrucci, it is currently held in the basilica of di San Sebastiano fuori le mura a Roma.
+Considered lost and "rediscovered" in 2001, by Francesco Petrucci, it is currently held in the basilica of San Sebastiano fuori le mura in Rome.

 Dispute

 However, there is some dispute over the authorship of the bust.
 The art historian Tomaso Montanari believes this version is not by Bernini, pointing instead to the version in the Chrysler Museum in Norfolk, USA, which the museum also attributes to Bernini.